Title and statement of responsibility area

 Scope and content

-This series consists of drafting of legislation and regulation case files from the Legislative Council of the Ministry of Attorney General, particularly for the years 1979-1984.
+This series consists of drafting of legislation and regulation case files from the Legislative Council of the Ministry of Attorney General, mostly from the 1950s to the late 1980s.
 Most files relate to drafting new or amending existing individual bills, acts, regulations, and orders in council, and include a variety of records used in the drafting process for particular years.
-The series also includes some correspondence files, subject files, Cabinet Committee on Legislation Records of Decisions, Cabinet Committee Approvals, as well as general operational and administrative records of the office documenting the legislative process, meetings, procedures, training, human resources management, conferences and presentations.
+The series also includes some correspondence files, subject files, Cabinet Committee on Legislation Records of Decisions, Cabinet Committee Approvals, reviews of existing legislation, as well as general operational and administrative records of the office documenting the legislative process, meetings, procedures, training, human resources management, presentations and conference materials, such as the Uniform Law Conference.

 Immediate source of acquisition